Black Phantom Tetra

 Sex: Sexual differences

-The female is more beautifully colored with red adipose, pectoral, and anal fins.
-The male is more of a smoky gray color and his dorsal fin is larger than the females'.
+The female is beautifully colored with red adipose, pectoral, and anal fins.
+The male is more of a smoky gray color has a larger dorsal fin.

 Breeding / Reproduction